Table of Contents

 It´s important to know that the treatments for PCOS do not always guarantee a pregnancy naturally since this condition´s main characteristic is anovulation, so the most common recommendation to achieve pregnancy is In Vitro Fertilization, which has high success rates.

 If you suffer from Polycystic Ovary Syndrome you should know that you are not alone and that this condition is not an impediment to having children nor does it have to severely affect your life.
-At The Fertility Center we are a comprehensive care clinic and we have specialists in fertility, gynecology, maternal fetal care, fertility treatments like IVF in Mexico, embryo freezing in Tijuana, an egg donor treatment and assisted reproduction, among others.
+At The Fertility Center we are a comprehensive care clinic and we have fertility specialist Tijuana, gynecology, maternal fetal care, fertility treatments like IVF in Mexico, embryo freezing in Tijuana, an egg donor in Mexico treatment and assisted reproduction, among others.

 Come to us, schedule your appointment through the means available on the website and let us help you fulfill your dream of being a mother.